Sparkle Craft – Milk and Oatmeal Soap

 As far back as Cleopatra in Egypt, people have enjoyed the skin soothing properties of milk.
 In the recipes below — a milk bath powder and a milk soap — milk is combined with oatmeal for an extra punch of moisturizing goodness.

 The powder is wonderful when you're at home and have time for a soak in the tub.
-The ingredients are probably already in your cupboard right now, or can be picked up on a quick trip to the grocery store.
-If you have trouble finding full-fat powdered milk, check the ethnic section.
+The ingredients are probably already in your cupboard right now or can be picked up on a quick trip to the grocery store.
+If you have trouble finding full-fat powdered milk, check the international section.

 If you don't have time for a bath or are using a camping shower house, the soap will also soothe.
 You will have to make a trip to the craft store for the soap base, but once you have it, the soap comes together quickly and easily.
-Other than using ordinary caution when the soap is hot, the ingredients are safe, so kids can help with the process.
+Other than using ordinary caution when the soap is hot, the whole process is safe and a great way to invite kids to help.

 You can add a few drops of essential oil to either recipe to add scent, but I enjoy the clean smell of milk so much that I never bother.